Netflix brings offline viewing to Windows 10 PCs and tablets

 This offline catalog remains consistent regardless of device – iOS, Android or Windows 10 – but it may vary slightly by region, depending on licensing restrictions.

-Downloading content is not difficult – in the updated app, you just tap the button with the down arrow next to the show, movie or episode you want to watch to save it to your Windows 10 device.
+Downloading content is not difficult – in the updated app, you just tap the down arrow next to the show, movie or episode you want to watch to save it to your Windows 10 device.
 You can also browse for things that can be downloaded through the new section in the app, “Available for Download,” via the menu.
 Here, another tab called “My Downloads” will let you manage that content.

 The feature is now available to users worldwide, Netflix also confirmed.